Men's Hurghada International 2011

-The Men's Hurghada International 2011 is the men's edition of the 2011 Hurghada International, which is a tournament of the PSA World Tour event International (prize money: $77,500).
+The Men's Hurghada International 2011 is the men's edition of the 2011 Hurghada International squash tournament, which is a tournament of the PSA World Tour event International (prize money: $77,500).
 The event took place in Hurghada in Egypt from 14 May to 19 May.
 Ramy Ashour won his third Hurghada International trophy, beating Karim Darwish in the final.

 Prize money and ranking points

 For 2011, the prize purse was $77,500.
 The prize money and points breakdown is as follows: